 If you want to become more effective with your task lists, I recommend checking out David Allen’s Getting Things Done.
 It is the #1 bestseller in Amazon’s Time Management, and it’s hard to find a time management blog that doesn’t mention GTD.
 Also, keep in mind that it’s not just about the goals that you set, but also about the systems you have to achieve those goals.
 Here’s a great blog on Systems vs goals.

 There are also several task management tools to keep your lists mobile and handy.
 Some common ones are Trello, Wunderlist, but my favorite by far is Asana.
 Asana goes a step further by being a project management tool, and it is fantastic for team collaboration on projects & tasks.
-We use it at Expio, and Asana is always open in my browser.
+I use it daily, and Asana is always open in my browser.

 Take control of your time and get the right things done(on time).